na0migalean0/na0migameproject/README.md

 # na0migameproject
-i create a basic game in python.
-Im still learning how to write code.
+I create a basic game in python.
+Im still learning how to write code.🕹 Im the one who still don't know yet how to use GitHUb?
+I mean, this is a little confuse.😆 Im still learning so please be patient.🥺